James4Ever0/notes/comprehensive page dump from multiple devices.md

 ### Android

-to install plugin on kiwi, you need to unpack and install manually.
+to install a plugin on kiwi browser, you need to unpack and install it manually.

 query: `site:github.com chrome copy all tabs`